“I am no bird; and no net ensnares me; I am a free human being with an independent will.”

 Sun Tzu looted the bodies of the fallen Drow.
-He took took finely crafted scimitars with the intention of using them to trade when they went into the closest city.
-He spied the brooches on around the necks of the two female fighters, and reached down to take one.
-He knew of theses artifacts.
+He took finely crafted scimitars with the intention of using them to trade when they went into the closest city.
+He spied the brooches on around the necks of the two female fighters and reached down to take one.
+He knew of these artifacts.
 Each dark elf house had them and they held great magic.
 Lore said that each was blessed (or cursed depending on your point of view) by Lolth, the Queen of the Demonweb Pits.
 ANd Suz Tzu knew that lore also told that a House would not allow a brooch to be stolen or fall into the hands of heretics.
-Each artifact was traceable by magic, and would bring down the wrath of the Drow on its possessor.
+Each artifact was traceable by magic and would bring down the wrath of the Drow on its possessor.
 This knowledge only made Suz Tzu desire the jewelry even more.

 The three of them searched the hallways and rooms nearby the central tower.
 They did not have the time or courage to investigate the entire complex of Helm’s Hold.
 That would take several hours.
 All the prisoners that they found were dead.
 The Drow were known for killing their slaves and prisoners and not allowing them to be rescued or saved from captivity.
 Finding no other prisoners alive, they returned to the meeting room that Suz Tzu had discovered on the first level of the tower.
-They locked themselves inside, and settled down for a much needed long rest.
+They locked themselves inside and settled down for a much needed long rest.

 Several hours later, the three emerged carefully from the meeting room.
-They had taken the time to place fallen timbers and masonry to make it look like the room and hallway had been blocked off during the blasts that rocked the the entire prison.
+They had taken the time to place fallen timbers and masonry to make it look like the room and hallway had been blocked off during the blasts that rocked the entire prison.
 Going back down to the bottom floor, they were keenly aware that all of the Drow corpses were missing.
-Apparently their kin had come to collect them.
+Apparently, their kin had come to collect them.
 Adon explained with a grimace that it was likely all the dark elves they had killed hours ago were now mindless zombies, animated to once again serve the Dark Queen of Spiders.
 Again, no traces of their passage were found.
 They had departed without a trace.

 “Tiamat.” breathed Sun Tzu.